nvkoval/quora_duplicate_questions/README.md

 Due to GitHub's file size limits, the fine-tuned BERT model is stored on **Google Drive**.
 - [Download model](https://drive.google.com/file/d/1LMdECszFOCzrs6AbSnBwS2lzwTwOG8Y9/view?usp=drive_link)
 - Place it in the `models/bert_quora_model/` folder

+## Interpreting BERT with Captum

+In `08_Interpreting_BERT.ipynb`, we use the [Captum](https://captum.ai/) library to interpret BERT model predictions.
+Using **Integrated Gradients**, we compute **token-level attributions** that show how much each token contributed to the model’s decision.

+**Key features**:
+- Attribution visualization with `captum.attr.visualize_text()`
+- Randomly selected examples from test set
+- Side-by-side comparison of question pairs and predicted

 ## 🔍 Next Steps